 About Me

-For my independently undertaken dissertation project, I am analyzing the ongoing dispersal and displacement of Black Angelenos to the region's exurbs - an understudied, yet significant, context of contemporary urbanism for Black American life.
-I am using archival and ethnographic research methods to better understand the practices and limits of Black collective struggle in an anti-Black state, and to examine the extent to which these practices constitute a planning tradition.
+For my dissertation, I am analyzing the community organizing of Black residents in the LA region's peripheries - with outlying smaller cities and towns being an understudied, yet significant, site of contemporary urbanism for Black American life.
+I am using archival and ethnographic research methods to better understand the practices and limits of Black collective struggle in an anti-Black state, and to examine the ways in which these practices constitute a planning tradition.

-For my independently undertaken dissertation project, I am analyzing the ongoing dispersal and displacement of Black Angelenos to the region's exurbs - an understudied, yet significant, context of contemporary urbanism for Black American life.
-I am using archival and ethnographic research methods to better understand the practices and limits of Black collective struggle in an anti-Black state, and to examine the extent to which these practices constitute a planning tradition.
+For my dissertation, I am analyzing the community organizing of Black residents in the LA region's peripheries - with outlying smaller cities and towns being an understudied, yet significant, site of contemporary urbanism for Black American life.
+I am using archival and ethnographic research methods to better understand the practices and limits of Black collective struggle in an anti-Black state, and to examine the ways in which these practices constitute a planning tradition.